 - Pelvic floor exercises.
 The muscles in the pelvic floor provide support to the organs which sit within the pelvic cavity.

 Sometimes, the bladder is unable to empty by itself and a catheter may be required.
 In some instances, an intermittent catheter can be used.
 This is a type of catheter which you can insert yourself when you go to the bathroom and withdraw as soon as you’ve emptied your bladder.
 The correct technique is usually taught by a nurse and whilst it’s not a sterile technique, it should be a clean one (Healthtalk.org, 2015), so it’s important clinician guidance is followed.
-There are various brands of intermittent catheters available, so it’s not uncommon for people to experiment until they find one they get along with the best.
+There are various types of intermittent catheters available, so it’s not uncommon for people to experiment until they find one they get along with the best.
+You can find out more about our Intermittent Catheters and request a free sample here.

 Other people may require an indwelling catheter and this remains inside the body, held in place by a small balloon which sits inside the bladder.
 It’s important that the catheter is fixated in place, as unsecured indwelling catheters increase the risk of pain, trauma and infection (Holroyd, S. 2016).